In the conclave which followed the death of Pope Gregory XIII in April 1585 the cardinals soon reached

 villa housed a large collection which was not limited to but included works of art of contemporary painters.
 The means the Borghese used to enrich their galleries were sometimes unscrupulous;

 Pope Paul V confiscated 107 paintings collected by il Cavalier d'Arpino, then regarded as a very great painter, which included the earliest works of Caravaggio; he gave them to his nephew and they are now among the masterpieces of Galleria Borghese.
 Pope Paul V set the usual residence of the popes in Palazzo del Quirinale which he enlarged and embellished.

-The many palaces and churches built in the second half of the XVIth century needed to be decorated and this attracted to Rome many painters from all over Europe, but in particular from Bologna: the Carracci brothers, Guido Reni, Guercino and Domenichino left in Rome some of their finest works.
+The many palaces and churches built in the second half of the XVIth century needed to be decorated and this attracted to Rome many painters from all over Italy, in particular from Bologna: the Carracci brothers, Guido Reni, Guercino and Domenichino left in Rome some of their finest works.
+Other painters came from Europe, in particular from the Flanders and France.